A time-consistent stabilized finite element method for fluids with applications to hemodynamics: Introduction

-There has been some effort in the past to overcome the inconsistency issue associated with this design of $\tau_{\mathrm{SUPG}}$.
-M. Hsu and others introduced an element-vector-based $\tau_{\mathrm{SUPG}}$ that uses the relative magnitude of terms in the Navier-Stokes equations~\cite{hsu2010improving}.
-Their proposed formula still has a time-step size dependent term, which is identically zero when the solution is steady but has a contribution to $\tau_{\mathrm{SUPG}}$ if the solution changes in time.
-R. Codina and others proposed a subscale-tracking approach that solves a time-dependent ordinary differential equation at each Gauss integration point to evolve $\tau$ in time~\cite{codina2007time}.
-This formulation is proven stable and satisfies the global momentum conservation.
-This method also eliminates the time-step size dependency for steady-state solutions.
-However, the unsteady solution is still not fully consistent as the time-step size changes, especially when using higher-order elements.
-The additional computational cost to solve an ordinary differential equation at each Gauss point is also not negligible.
+There has been some effort in the past to overcome the inconsistency issue associated with this design of $\tau_{\mathrm{SUPG}}$\cite{bochev2004stability, john2008finite,burman2010consistent}.
+T.E.
+Tezduyar and others introduced an element-vector-based $\tau_{\mathrm{SUPG}}$ that uses the relative elemental magnitude of terms in the weak form of the Navier-Stokes equations\cite{tezduyar2000finite,hsu2010improving}.
+Although time step size dependency is not entirely eliminated with the proposed formulation, a notable reduction in the solution variation with the time step size was reported in turbulent channel flow simulations.
+Furthermore, this method relies on sets of integrals on each element that must be performed before the evaluation of the discrete form at the Gauss quadrature.
+Thus, it may not be simple to implement this technique in an existing finite element program that is not already designed based on the element-vector-based method.
+In another study, R. Codina and others proposed a subscale-tracking approach that solves a time-dependent ordinary differential equation at each Gauss integration point to evolve its stabilization parameter in time\cite{codina2007time}.
+This method eliminates the time step size dependency for steady-state solutions.
+The additional computational cost to solve an ordinary differential equation at each Gauss point, however, is non-negligible for this method.
+Despite the relatively better time step size consistency shown by these methods in the numerical experiments, they have not found widespread implementation in cardiovascular simulations~\cite{kamensky2015immersogeometric,updegrove2017simvascular}.

-In this study, we propose a new formulation for $\tau_{\mathrm{SUPG}}$ to eliminate the solution's dependency on the time-step size as it approaches zero.
-More specifically, we replace the inverse of the time-step size in the definition of the $\tau_{\mathrm{SUPG}}$ with a measure of the flow frequency.
-The motivation behind such formulation lies in the spectral formulation of the unsteady Stokes equation where the time-step size dependent parameter in the $\tau_{\mathrm{SUPG}}$ is replaced by the spectral mode number~\cite{esmaily2022stabilized}.
+In this study, we propose a formulation for $\tau_{\mathrm{SUPG}}$ that eliminates the solution's dependency on the time step size.
+This method is simple to implement in existing CFD solvers that are based on the streamline upwind Petrov-Galerkin and pressure stabilizing Petrov-Galerkin (SUPG/PSPG) method.
+More specifically, we replace the inverse of the time step size in the definition of the $\tau_{\mathrm{SUPG}}$ with a measure of the flow frequency.
+The motivation behind such formulation lies in the spectral formulation of the unsteady Stokes equations where the time step size dependent parameter in the $\tau_{\mathrm{SUPG}}$ is replaced by the spectral mode number\cite{esmaily2022stabilized}.
 The same parameter, when expressed in a spatio-temporal setting, inspires the use of a flow-dependent time scale in the $\tau_{\mathrm{SUPG}}$ definition, hence motivating the present design.